luvnft/podsearch/README.md

 - [ ] ~~Download all podcats (should be)...~~
 - [ ] Start opp transcriberen igjen
 - [ ] Finish the rest of the desktop design and shit
-- [ ] Add audio noise denoising on backend to clean up safari audio recordings as they are very muddy due to Safari being restrictive
+- ~~[x] Add audio noise denoising on backend to clean up safari audio recordings as they are very muddy due to Safari being restrictive~~ (Was implemented primarily to address the issues associated with Safari and it's horrible audio-recording issues, but it didn't really solve much.
+The audio was denoised and clean, but the muffled speech was unavoidable.
+This was the main reason to create an app).

-**After completion:**
 - [ ] Make MeiliSearch production probably.
-- [ ] Create a blog post explaining the project?

 **Later**:
-- [ ] En bruker skal kunne se en hiatorikk over podde historikken deres ala iPhone shazam,
+- [ ] En bruker skal kunne se en historikk over poddehistorikken deres ala iPhone shazam,
 - [ ] Slett konto
 - [ ] Se lagrede quotes
 - [ ] Upload a picture/profile pic using r3